Minnesota Bureau of Criminal Apprehension: Investigative Division

 The Investigative Division provides criminal investigative assistance to law enforcement agencies statewide.
 BCA agents and analysts are positioned in two regional offices in St. Paul and Bemidji, along with 11 field offices located in Alexandria, Brainerd, Duluth, Grand Rapids, Mankato, Marshall, Moorhead, Rochester, Roseau, St. Cloud and Willmar.
 Services include crime scene investigations, cold case assistance, human trafficking investigations, predatory offender investigations, use-of-force and conflict investigations, and special operations.

 Minnesota Justice Information Services (MNJIS)

 The Minnesota Justice Information Services (MNJIS), manages information between sources of criminal justice data for law enforcement agencies and criminal investigation agencies to help solve crimes via statistics and analysis.

 Professional Services

 Professional Services provides training to law enforcement and investigation agencies to assist in crime scene investigation and investigation of crimes.
 In addition, assists in missing persons and the State's Amber alert system.

 Line of duty deaths

-As of 2025, one member of the has been killed in the line of duty.
+As of 2025, one member of the BCA has been killed in the line of duty.